 ... are looking for a root-cause approach to healing rather than "symptom management"

 ... who feel a sense of readiness to look inward, explore, and be with the parts of themselves that are scary, painful or uncomfortable

 ... who would like to work on being more open and vulnerable in order to connect more deeply with their friends and family

 ... who would like to invite spirituality into their healing journey

 How much does it cost?

-Ketamine and KAP are treatments that are not approved by the FDA.
-As a result, they are not covered by commercial insurance companies.
+Unfortunately, KAP is a treatment that is not approved by the FDA.
+As a result, it is not covered by commercial insurance companies.
 You may request a superbill of services provided to submit to your insurance.
 They may reimburse some of your costs, but it is your responsibility to speak to your insurance to determine if they will reimburse you and how much.

 We believe in accessibility and make every effort within our means to offer sliding-scale and payment plan options for individuals with significant financial barriers, particularly for those who hold marginalized identities.
 Our ability to offer reduced cost treatment is dependent on the majority of our clients paying the full rate and may not always be available.
 Please make note of any barriers to accessing treatment in your inquiry.
 For certain individuals, Group KAP can be a safe, appropriate and more cost effective alternative that can be equally as powerful.